weiyinwei/MMGCN/README.md

 -`train.npy`
    Train file.
 Each line is a user with her/his positive interactions with items: (userID and micro-video ID)
 -`val.npy`
    Validation file.
-Each line is a user with her/his 1,000 negative and several positive interactions with items: (userID and micro-video ID)
+Each line is a user several positive interactions with items: (userID and micro-video ID)
 -`test.npy`
    Test file.
-Each line is a user with her/his 1,000 negative and several positive interactions with items: (userID and micro-video ID)
+Each line is a user with several positive interactions with items: (userID and micro-video ID)

 Copyright (C) <year>  Shandong University